Do you want some help on how to plan a family staycation with your toddlers?

-Let me share with you the steps that I use as I plan for our very first “official staycation”, and I hope that it will also help in your planning.
+Let me share with you the steps that I always use in planning our family staycations, and I hope that it will also help in your planning.

 If the word staycation is still new to you, please check this related post:

 How To Plan A Family Staycation With Toddlers

 Planning a family staycation with toddlers is definitely easier than planning a vacation.
 First, make sure to take care of the basics by deciding the dates and the duration, then followed by deciding on the theme or style, making a list of things to do, and setting a budget.
 After the basics are taken care of, make sure to get into vacation mode during the staycation by planning and making the meals ahead of time, and by dedicating a day to clean the house before the staycation starts.

 TAKE CARE OF THE BASICS

 1. Decide On The Dates And The Duration.

 Decide on the dates.
 Just like a normal vacation, you have to plan when to do the staycation and for how long.
 Take a look at your family’s calendar and choose dates that are convenient for everyone.
 Make sure that there are no overlapping schedules.